-2.1 Consider and Agree

-- 2.1.1 the Homelessness and Rough Sleeping Strategy 2024- 2029 as detailed in Appendix A; - 2.1.2 the Homelessness and Rough Sleeping Delivery Plan detailed in Appendix B; and - 2.1.3 the Homelessness and Rough Strategy Summary Review detailed in Appendix C; and - 2.1.4 the Summary Homelessness and Rough Sleeping Consultation Report detailed in Appendix D
+- 2.1 Consider and Agree; - 2.1.1 the Homelessness and Rough Sleeping Strategy 2024- 2029 as detailed in Appendix A; - 2.12 the Homelessness and Rough Sleeping Strategy Summary Review detailed in Appendix B; and

-Delegate authority to the Corporate Director of Housing to make minor amendments to the Strategy in consultation with the Executive Mayor and Cabinet Member for Homes following agreement by the Executive Mayor but prior to its recommendation and adoption by full Council.

-- 2.3 For the reasons set out above RECOMMEND TO FULL COUNCIL the adoption of: - 2.3.1 the Homelessness and Rough Sleeping Strategy 2024-2029 as set out in Appendix A; - 2.3.2 the supporting Homelessness and Rough Sleeping Delivery Plan in Appendix B; - 2.3.3 the Homelessness and Rough Sleeping Strategy Summary Review in Appendix C; and - 2.3.4 the Homelessness and Rough Sleeping Consultation Report in Appendix D.
+- 2.1.3 the Summary Homelessness and Rough Sleeping Consultation Report detailed in Appendix C - 2.2 Delegate authority to the Corporate Director of Housing to make minor amendments to the Strategy in consultation with the Executive Mayor and Cabinet Member for Homes following agreement by the Executive Mayor but prior to its recommendation and adoption by Full Council. - 2.3 For the reasons set out above RECOMMEND TO FULL COUNCIL the adoption of: - 2.3.1 the Homelessness and Rough Sleeping Strategy 2024-2029 as set out in Appendix A; - 2.3.2 the Homelessness and Rough Sleeping Strategy Summary Review in Appendix B; and - 2.3.3 the Homelessness and Rough Sleeping Consultation Report in Appendix C.